arkency/posts/posts/2014-08-03-using-ruby-range-with-custom-classes.md

 #!ruby
 year2000 = Year.new(2000)
 year.leap?
-year.beginning_of_year
+year.beginning_of
 ```

 ### Week

 ```
 #!ruby
+Date.new(2001, 2, 3).cweek
+Date.new(2001, 2, 3).cwyear
 ```

 vs

 ```
 #!ruby
-# TODO: here
+week = Week.from_date(2001, 2, 3)
+week.year
+week.number
 ```

 ### The pattern

 Here is the pattern that I see.
-Whenever we want to do something related to the **period** of time such as
+Whenever we want to do something related to a **period** of time such as
 _Year_, _Quarter_, _Month_, _Week_ we create an instance of **moment** (`Time`, `Date`) in time that
 happens to belong to this period (such as first day or first second of year).
 Then we use this object to query it
 about the attributes of the time period it belongs with methods such as `#beginning_of_year`, `#beginning_of_quarter`,
 `#beginning_of_month`, `#beginning_of_week`.

 So I think we are often missing the abstraction of time periods that we think about and that we work with.
 I understand
-that these methods are very useful when what are doing depends on current time or current day or selected moment provided
+that these methods are very useful when what we are doing depends on current time or current day or selected moment provided
 by the user.
 However in my case, when the users gives me an integer representing Year (_2014_) I would really like to
 create an instance of Year and operate on it.
 Operating on bunch of static methods or creating
 a Date (_January 1st, 2014_) to deal with Years **does not taste me**.